World History A Syllabus

 3) 20 Document Based Response questions: These questions will focus on students' ability to gather and analyze information from an excerpt of a historical document.
 Questions could be drawn from any documents from across the various regions and societies covered in the course.

-I love teaching history and hope that my passion for scholarship and historical investigation will help open the world for your intellectual exploration.
+I love teaching history and hope my passion for scholarship and historical investigation will help open the world for your intellectual exploration.

 I encourage you to contact me regarding questions about the class.